SidonTheTroll/cave-of-ordeals/English/Literature/2-lost-spring.md

 ### 1. What makes the city of Firozabad famous?

 Firozabad is renowned for its production of bangles.
 It stands as the heart of India's glass-blowing industry.
-Within this city, a significant portion of families is engaged in the craft of bangle-making.
+Within this city, a significant portion of families are engaged in the craft of bangle-making.

 ### 2. Mention the hazards of working in the glass bangles industry.